rdnewman/rdnewman.github.io/_posts/2015-02-25-rubix-rails.md

 = react_component 'DemoLine', {}, :div
 ```

 And, finally, test again.
-The "This line was produced in ReactJS." text should appear in a green background.
+The "This line was produced in ReactJS." text should appear in the green background of a Bootstrap success label.

 If so, we've demonstrated React and Bootstrap are installed and integrated.
 We're ready to go on to getting Rubix integrated!